 Please consider the digital exclusion information in the supporting document prior to completing this section.

-4.1 Starting point: Thinking of the main aims of your work area tha
+4.1 Starting point:

 Thinking of the main aims of your work area that this EIA is for; does your work area impact digital inequalities or exacerbate?
 Y